-- 1. Enter the Dell PERC S140 Configuration Utility.
-See Entering the DELL PERC S140 Configuration Utility on page 27. - 2.
+- 1. Enter the Dell PERC S150 Configuration Utility.
+See Entering the DELL PERC S150 Configuration Utility . - 2.
 Click Physical Disk Management > Select Physical Disk Operations. - 3.
 Select the physical disk that is in the ready state from the drop-down menu. - 4.
 Click the link Assign Global Hot Spares. - (i) NOTE: A global hot spare disk cannot be created if you have Linux RAID configured on the system.